Beyond Nonconvexity: A Universal Trust-Region Method with New Analyses: The Universal Trust-Region Method with a Simple Strategy

 \section{The Universal Trust-Region Method with a Simple Strategy}

-In this section, we give a convergence analysis of the universal method with the simple strategy to an $\epsilon$-approximate FOSP (see \autoref{def.sosp}) with an iteration complexity of $\Tilde{O}\left(\epsilon^{-3/2}\right)$.
+In this section, we give a convergence analysis of the universal method with the simple \autoref{strategy.simple strategy} to an $\epsilon$-approximate FOSP (see \autoref{def.sosp}) with an iteration complexity of $\Tilde{O}\left(\epsilon^{-3/2}\right)$.
 The local convergence of this method is shown to be superlinear.
 Furthermore, the complexity can be further improved to $O\left(\epsilon^{-1/2}\right)$ for convex functions.
-As a byproduct, we remark an accelerated trust-region method that achieves a complexity of $\Tilde{O}\left(\epsilon^{-1/3}\right)$ on convex optimization.
-In short, the method meets desiderata \ref{des.D_1}-\ref{des.D_4}.